Nigel Albon: Racing career

-In 1993 he raced in the Renault Clio Cup, finishing the year fifth on points.
+In 1993, Albon raced in the Renault Clio Cup, finishing the year fifth on points.
 During the 1994 British Touring Car Championship (BTCC) he raced a Renault 19 for Harlow Motorsport in the Total Independents Cup coming equal fifth with 108 points.
-In 2001 he drove one race of the FIA GT Championship for the Gamon Porsche team.
-He did win the Sepang 12 Hours in 2002 for Jaseri Racing with a Porsche 911 GT3 Cup.
-From 2005 he spent the next three years in the Porsche Carrera Cup Asia with a best final points position of fourth in 2007.
+Albon returned to racing in 2001, driving one race of the FIA GT Championship for the Gamon Porsche team.
+In 2002, he won the Sepang 12 Hours for Jaseri Racing, alongside Tunku Hammam and Tommy Lee driving a Porsche 911 GT3 Cup.
+The following year, he remained with the same team moving into the Porsche Carrera Cup Asia.
+He would win three races, and finish second in the championship.
+After going on a hiatus in 2004, Albon returned to the series in 2005 where he remained until the end of the 2007 season.
+His 996 model GT3 Cup car was sold in 2023.